 Remember: XCOM 2's crit formula is weird and in most situations crit chance boosts are larger than they seem.
 Talon Rounds are somewhat less underwhelming than they might seem.
 Still pretty underwhelming, mind...

 Rangers and Sharpshooters can get decent mileage out of Talon Rounds.
-Say your Ranger is flanking the target, has a Superior Laser Sight attached to a Storm Gun, and you've grabbed Hunter's Instincts at the Guerrilla Training School; that's already at least a 90% chance to crit.
+Say your Ranger is flanking the target, has a Superior Laser Sight attached to a Storm Gun, and you've grabbed Inside Knowledge because you're playing War of the Chosen; that's already at least an 80% chance to crit.
 With Talon Rounds, now it's guaranteed to crit and gets a bonus point of damage to boot.
 Given Shotguns get particularly high damage from crits and Rangers have multiple powerful skills that trigger on kills, being sure your Ranger will crit and thus vaporize the target can be worth the Item slot.

 Sharpshooters tend to need a little support to get a flank if you're going to have them snipe instead of using their Pistol, but if you assume other troops remove the target's Cover a sniping Sharpshooter can also get impressively high crit chance, enough so to make Talon Rounds more or less a sure thing.
 I tend to feel other Ammo types are still better for them, but if all you've got is Talon Rounds a Sharpshooter doesn't mind burning the slot, generally.
 It's not like non-Ammo Items are particularly great for Sharpshooters, especially if you're trying to snipe with them.
 Just keep in mind Pistols have terrible damage from crits; a Pistol-focused Sharpshooter is basically always better off with a different damage-boosting Ammo type.